 This whole experience helped me to share the story of my ongoing battle with body acceptance with more people, and more openly.
-As I did, I was surprised to find how much this topic is alive in other women too.
+As I did, I was surprised to find how much this topic is alive in others too.
 I noticed how sharing my own story created an opening for them to share and face theirs.
 So many of us are in a constant struggle with our body – controlling it, loving it, ignoring it.
 If we could only shift our energy from self-doubt and deprecation to self-love and appreciation, we could relax into ourselves.
 I believe that to acknowledge this struggle, to talk about it, can help create the shift.
-This is why I bring women together to talk about it.
+This is why I bring people together to talk about it.
 These get-togethers (appropriately called Let’s talk about) offer a safe space in which I guide the group to explore the relationship we have with our body and self.
-The next Let’s talk about will be on Sunday the 19th of November: check it out on Facebook or send me a message!

 This is not the end